AshMenhennett/Forum/readme.md

-#Forum
+#Elite Forum

-This is a repository for a forum app, built with Laravel 5.3 and Vue 2.
+This is a repository for a fully-fledged modern forum app, including private messaging, built with Laravel 5.3 and Vue 2.

 ##Highlights
 - @mention functionality, alerting ```User```s by email when they are mentioned in a post.
 Including auto link generation, when a ```User``` uses the @mention functionality.
 I.e ```@ashmenhennett``` will be converted to ```[@ashmenhennett](http://example.com/user/profile/@ashmenhennett)```.